 Happy holidays my fellow tikiphiles!
-It’s been some time since my last post - in all honesty, work has been kicked my butt recently, so every ounce of energy I had at the end of each day was put into making drinks (rather than writing about them).
+It’s been some time since my last post - in all honesty, work has been kicking my butt recently, so every ounce of energy I've had at the end of each day has been put into making drinks (rather than writing about them).

 But fear not - I’m on a sixteen-day hiatus from my desk job, which means that I’ll be hitting the sauce and sharing recipes like it’s my business (because for the moment, it basically is)

 This week’s recipe is called Something Tequila (from the book Easy Tiki), and it may give you some much needed respite from those heavy holiday nogs or mulled wines that you’ve been drinking for the past month.

 This drink has many of my go-to staples: pineapple juice, passion fruit, orange juice, citrus.... and TEQUILA.
 Yes, I’m on a bit of tequila kick right now, but this drink is bonkers good and worth a try!

 The following post provides the necessary ingredients and steps for making this drink at home.
 Let us know what you think in the comments - cheers!